harsurcraft/Hash-Cracker-Python/README.md

-# In te name of God
+# In the name of GOD
 # Hash-Cracker-Python

 Hello and welcome,